Treating the common cold virus

 - Nasal congestion

 In a lot of cases, these conditions may remain for close to ten days, but the period will vary depending on how strong one’s immune system reacts.
-Children with a high temperature and runny nose should be seen by a doctor.
+Consult a doctor if the child has high temperature and runny nose.

 On many occasions, people who experience a cold try to heal themselves rather than visiting their doctor.
 Individuals with another serious illness should always consult their doctor whenever they have a cold.
-As well, small children aged three and under should always be examined by a doctor for signs of chest infections.
+Small children aged 3 and under should undergo assessment by a doctor for signs of chest infections.

 - Severe trouble with natural breathing